Law 427 - Law and Your Life

 Exploratory exercises and discussion to help students identify their core values, articulate their personal definitions of success, then understand how to integrate those values into their lives and practice;

-Development of these abilities will be supported by assigned readings, discussion and actual practice of the skills taught, including meditation.
+Development of these abilities is supported by assigned readings, discussion and actual practice of the skills taught, including meditation.
 Course materials and sources draw on research studies, relevant texts and popular media.
-Students will be required to keep a journal for the duration of the course.
+Students practice using the tools presented in class and respond to weekly prompts documenting their experiences.